William-Barrios/Symmetric_Mtree/readme.md

 ## References

-This project is an independent educational implementation inspired by concepts presented in the original M-Tree research paper.
+This project is an independent educational implementation inspired by concepts presented in the original Symmetric M-Tree research paper.